cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 ### `action` in the "element space"

-When invoked withing the context of an html element (what is known as the _"elements space"_), the `action` keyword does a quite a lot of stuff.
+When invoked within the context of an html element (what is known as the _"element's space"_), the `action` keyword does a quite a lot of stuff.
 It registers in the global Ember dispatcher one (or some) handlers for events whose target is the element in which it was invoked.